-These performance metrics indicate the recommended conservation program is a good investment for the Redwood Valley District.
-The water savings will help improve system supply reliability, especially in dry periods.
-The recommended program is cost-competitive compared to other supply alternatives as evidenced by the low unit cost and high benefit-cost ratio.
+These performance metrics indicate the recommended conservation program is a necessary and good investment for the Chico-Hamilton City District.
+The water savings are needed in order for the District to ensure compliance with state legislated potable water use targets in 2020.
+The water savings will also help to improve groundwater basin conditions, especially in dry periods.
+The recommended program is cost-competitive compared to other supply alternatives as evidenced by the low unit cost.